marlonschlosshauer/thesis-code/README.md

 # Sequential composition for reacl-c

 ## What is this?
-This repo hosts the code for my bachelor thesis ["Compositions of UI elements in reacl-c"](https://github.com/marlonschlosshauer/thesis).
+This repo hosts the code for my bachelor thesis ["Composition of UI elements in reacl-c using monads"](https://github.com/marlonschlosshauer/thesis).
 It adds support for sequential composition to [reacl-c](https://github.com/active-group/reacl-c/).

 ## API